heilandoo/geosoft-1-projekt-fischer_zerwas_heiland/README.md

    </p>

 <h2>Getting Started</h2>
 <p> We used npm express and Mongodb for that project.
-Installing the server, set the main page to "login.html" and the scripts to "start" : "node start.js" and to "test": "mocha".
+Installing the server, set the main page to "login.html" and the scripts to "start" : "node start.js" and to "test": "mocha".<br/>
     <br/><strong>Packages</strong><br/>
     npm install express<br/>
     npm install mongodb<br/>